michaeljohnbrown3/hackintosh/README.md

 ## Downloads

-<a href="https://github.com/ic005k/OCAuxiliaryTools/releases/download/20230019/OCAT_Mac.dmg" target="_blank">OC Auxiliary Tools</a> - Used to make changes to your EFI, update OpenCore, kexts, or drivers, and .
+<a href="https://github.com/ic005k/OCAuxiliaryTools/releases/download/20230019/OCAT_Mac.dmg" target="_blank">OC Auxiliary Tools</a> - Used to make changes to your EFI and update OpenCore, Kexts, or Drivers.

+<a href="https://github.com/benbaker76/Hackintool/archive/refs/heads/master.zip" target="_blank">Hackintool</a> - NOT REQUIRED - Considered the Swiss army knife of vanilla Hackintoshing

-<a href="https://installer.maxon.net/cinebench/CinebenchR23.dmg" target="_blank">Cinebench</a> - Used to stress test the CPU, monitor temperature during testing.
+<a href="https://installer.maxon.net/cinebench/CinebenchR23.dmg" target="_blank">Cinebench</a> - NOT REQUIRED - Used to stress test the CPU, monitor temperature during testing.
 The longer the test, the more reliable the results.
 30-minutes is considered a better system stability test.

-<a href="https://download.bjango.com/istatmenus/" target="_blank">iStat Menus</a> - Used to monitor various system resources while stress testing the CPU or GPU.
+<a href="https://download.bjango.com/istatmenus/" target="_blank">iStat Menus</a> - NOT REQUIRED - Used to monitor various system resources while stress testing the CPU or GPU.
 This item is added to the list of start up items by default, which can slow your boot.
 After stress testing, it is recommended you either remove the program or turn off the ability to run in the background in system settings.
 To change to Celsius, open the iStat Menus app, click Sensors and you'll find temperature units.

 To turn off in background - System Settings -> General -> Login Items -> Set "Allow in background" to False.

-<a href="https://assets.unigine.com/d/Unigine_Heaven-4.0.dmg">Unigine Heaven:</a> - Used to stress the GPU and measure performance
+<a href="https://assets.unigine.com/d/Unigine_Heaven-4.0.dmg">Unigine Heaven:</a> - NOT REQUIRED - Used to stress test the GPU and measure performance

 ## Creating a Bootable USB Recovery Drive

 It is strongly recommended that you create a recovery drive.
-This process is described <a href="#EFI##Creating-a-Bootable-USB-with-MacOS-Ventura">later in this document</a> because it takes a basic understanding of how the EFI Partition works.
+This [process is described later](#creating-a-bootable-usb-with-macos-ventura) because it takes a basic understanding of how the EFI Partition works.
 The step-by-step is comprehensive and I aimed to give enough detail that you could navigate it without really understanding what is happening, but it is easier to follow if you read this whole document and follow the links.
 I also encourage you to follow Dortania's Guide.

 ## FileVault - VERY IMPORTANT